HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 Before the steps, the honest math.

-"Fast" is relative to your balance, interest rate, and what you can realistically pay.
-Here is what fast looks like across three common starting positions — all at 20% APR, which is close to the current average credit card rate:
+“Fast” is relative to your balance, interest rate, and what you can realistically pay.
+Here is what fast looks like across three common starting positions — all at 20% APR, which is close to many modern credit card rates:

 The gap between minimum payments and a structured fixed payment is not a minor optimization.
 It is the difference between debt being a 4-year problem and a 25-year problem.
 Everything in this article is aimed at getting you to — and keeping you at — the fixed payment level.